laszewsk/mlcommons/benchmarks/cloudmask/experiments/ubuntu-slurm/README.md

-# Parameterized jobs for rivanna with cloudmesh-sbatch
+# Parameterized jobs for Ubuntu slurm with cloudmesh-sbatch

 This version of cloudmask uses [cloudmesh-sbatch](https://github.com/cloudmesh/cloudmesh-sbatch) to coordinate a parameter sweep over hyperparameters.
 It significantly simplifies managing